McDonald Fellowships 2023 Fully Funded

 To qualify for McDonald Fellowships, candidates must fulfill all of the following requirements:

-• Eligible Countries: International students from low or middle-income countries
+• International students from low or middle-income countries are eligible

 All candidates must: